Upholding Justice for Older Americans on this World Elder Abuse Awareness Day: A National Conversation

 Lydia has a BS degree in Agricultural Science from the University of Puerto Rico.

-Topics: COVID-19, Financial Abuse, Legal, Overview/General, Prevention, Reporting
+Topics: Financial Abuse, Legal, Mandatory Reporting, Overview/General, Preparedness and Response, Prevention/Intervention

 Access: Download, Web-based